MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 ## Locating the information to specify AD RMS protection with an Azure Information Protection label

-When you configure a label for **HYOK (AD RMS)** protection, you must specify the template GUID and licensing URL of your AD RMS cluster.
-You can find both these values from the Active Directory Rights Management Services console:
+When you configure a label for **HYOK (AD RMS)** protection, you must specify the licensing URL of your AD RMS cluster.
+In addition, you must specify either a template that you've configured for the permissions to grant users, or let users define the permissions and users.

+You can find the template GUID and licensing URL values from the Active Directory Rights Management Services console:

-- To locate the template GUID: Expand the cluster and click **Rights Policy Templates**.
+- To locate a template GUID: Expand the cluster and click **Rights Policy Templates**.
 From the **Distributed Rights Policy Templates** information, you can then copy the GUID from the template you want to use.
 For example: 82bf3474-6efe-4fa1-8827-d1bd93339119

 - To locate the licensing URL: Click the cluster name.
 From the **Cluster Details** information, copy the **Licensing** value minus the **/_wmcs/licensing** string.
 For example: https://rmscluster.contoso.com